emarsden/dash-mpd-rs/README.md

 If the library feature `libav` is enabled, muxing support (combining audio and video streams, which are often separated out in DASH streams) is provided by ffmpeg’s libav library, via the `ac_ffmpeg` crate.
-Otherwise, muxing is implemented by calling `ffmpeg` as a subprocess.
-The ffmpeg commandline application implements a number of checks and workarounds to fix invalid input streams that tend to exist in the wild.
-Some of these workarounds, but not all, are implemented here when using libav as a library, so download support tends to be more robust with the default configuration (using ffmpeg as a subprocess).
+Otherwise, muxing is implemented by calling `mkvmerge`, `ffmpeg` or `vlc` as a subprocess.
+If the call to `mkvmerge` fails (for example because it is not installed), then `ffmpeg` is called, and if that fails `vlc` is called.
+Note that these commandline applications implement a number of checks and workarounds to fix invalid input streams that tend to exist in the wild.
+Some of these workarounds are implemented here when using libav as a library, but not all of them, so download support tends to be more robust with the default configuration (using an external application as a subprocess).

 ## DASH features supported